-If running from a CD-ROM, from the Setup page, select Pulsonix Application from the menu.
+From the Setup page, select Pulsonix Application from the menu.

 The Pulsonix Setup Wizard will guide you through installation of the software.
 Follow the steps displayed on-screen and press the <Next> or <Back> buttons to move through each stage.
-If you need to, you can abandon the installation at any time by clicking on the Cancel button -and then Exit.
+If you need to, you can abandon the installation at any time by clicking on the Cancel button - and then Exit.